tc39/notes/es9/2018-03/mar-21.md

 DE: I'm not sure if I understand the question, in this topic im trying to understand public private fields.
 The syntax for private field, i'm not proposing that for discussion right now.
 We're not proposing this right now, but we continue talking about this offline.

-RJE: Yehuda?

 YK: As MM pointed out, we don't have inheriting on static/private.
 So for me when I think about this problem I avoid the syntax with the issue of inheritance.

 JHD: I just wanted to talk about static and private field, when we talk about footgun and user confusing.
 Actual usage tends to ??? a lot.
 Public class fields probably have more usage than any other new feature in JavaScript in years.
 It has been many years of very wide usage, so what I was seen the current semantics are expected by everyone—very intuitive.
-And the foot-guns were are talking about are no different from foot-guns in javascript. deviating from that would be a mistake. it's a good thing to improve javascript when we can but it's not possible to redesign javascript from the first time.
+And the foot-guns were are talking about are no different from foot-guns in JavaScript. deviating from that would be a mistake. it's a good thing to improve JavaScript when we can but it's not possible to redesign JavaScript from the first time.
 Discussing public and static field is fine, whatever we include them or not.
 The community pushback on us doing anything different will be very large so  it means we should think very carefully about... we were unwilling @ and # because of years of documentation changes that would be required.
 I don't see how we should be willing what to override that since it means going against conventions in very popular frameworks like React, etc.
 I don't think it's a strong ??? to overide that.

 DE: Jordan, what do you think at this point of removing this feature and just using static blocks?